 “The textile mills and the kit homes helped build Roanoke Rapids in the early 1900s,” explains Lori Medlin, president and CEO of the Halifax County Convention and Visitors Bureau.
 “There’s even a Pomona — a California-inspired bungalow — among our collection.”

 Many of the Sears, Roebuck and Co. kit homes located along Roanoke Avenue in downtown have been lovingly restored.
 Can you spot them?
 Hint: Traditional architectural features include distinctive decorative columns, porch awnings, and five-piece eave brackets.

 The Convention and Visitors Bureau is working on creating a driving tour of the remaining kit homes.
-In the meantime, check out some of the architectural plans for some of the more popular home models at visithalifax/kithomes.

 A day trip is not enough time to see everything that Roanoke Rapids has to offer — but it’s long enough to convince you to plan your return trip.